dnhkng/DeepReinforcementRobot/Report.md

 ## Learning algorithm

-The algorithm is a Deep Q-Network, with Experience Replay and Fixed-Q Targets.
+The code implements a Deep Q-Network, with Experience Replay and Fixed-Q Targets.

+Q-learning learns the action-value function Q(s, a): how good to take an action at a particular state?
+In Deep Q-learning, a neural network maps the input state to the appropriate action.
+However, if we tried to learn directly, the order of the experiences would effct the learning, so we use Experience Replay to store and randomly update the network.
+To prevent instability, we hold a set of second duplicate set of Q-targets fixed for a certain number of episodes before updating them to match, a technique called Fixed-Q targets.

 The Neural network had the following topography:
 - Fully connected layer - input: 37 (state size) output: 128